-Many things define a decade, from music and fashion to technology and politics, and looking back at a specific time in our life can often be associated with some of these influences.
+Many things define a decade, from music and fashion to technology and politics.
+Looking back at a specific time in our life can often be associated with some of these influences.
 But one thing that can transport us back to a particular era is food and what we ate at school.

-When asked, many of the CRB Cunninghams team could instantly remember their favourite school meals, which include lasagne, chicken curry, chicken nuggets and even chocolate concrete, amongst a few.
+When asked, many of the CRB Cunninghams team could instantly remember their favourite school meals, including lasagne, chicken curry, chicken nuggets and even chocolate concrete.

 As trends in food and health continue to develop, we’re looking back on what school lunches looked like in each decade over the past 50 years and to see how options have evolved and improved in today’s schools.

 When we think of the 1970s, flared jeans, Abba and the decade that brought us Grease come to mind, but when it comes to school lunches, some of the most popular school lunch options include; fish and chips, liver with mashed potatoes, ice cream with jelly, jam roly-poly with custard and rice pudding.

 The rise in takeaway options during the 70s saw items such as fish and chips added to school menus and becoming more accessible for all.
 However, processed food in school was still in its infancy during this era, leaving room for hearty meals cooked from scratch.